blackdataca/Strong-Encryption-Password-Manager/README.md

 ## Fully open-source for enterprise and private use

-MIT license welcome anyone to use the software, verify and make improvements to make internet-world safer.
+MIT license welcome anyone to use the software, verify and make improvements to make internet safer.